Hawley

 Other

-Hovey summarizes the variety's merits: "It has a combination of excellent qualities: first, its large size, often measuring twelve inches in circumference; second, its uniform handsome shape, and freedom from specks or blemishes; third, its fine deep lemon yellow skin; fourth, its remarkably tender and high flavored flesh; and, lastly, its productiveness, vigorous growth, &c.
-All these properties are rarely possessed by a single kind, and hence its superiority over many others."
-When the color is fully developed it is a handsome yellow (Beach).
+Hovey (1852) summarizes the variety's superiority as a combination of excellent qualities rarely possessed by a single kind: first, its large size, often measuring twelve inches in circumference; second, its uniform handsome shape, and freedom from specks or blemishes; third, its fine deep lemon yellow skin; fourth, its remarkably tender and high flavored flesh; and, lastly, its productiveness and vigorous growth.

 Book Sources